top of page

 Speaking of historical references, did you know that George R.R.
 Martin's "A Song of Ice and Fire" was heavily inspired by the War of the Roses?
 In an interview hosted by the Brown University Library and the Friends of the Library, the author speaks about his love of history and its influence on his writing.
 I will leave a link to the full interview below.

-Not only is it good practice to read great books, but it should also be good practice to study the people who write those books.
-Improving your prose, building your vocabulary, and familiarizing yourself with literary tropes and trends are necessary steps in becoming a great writer.
-But so is understanding how great writers approach their craft from a psychological perspective.
+Not only is it good practice to read great books, it's also good practice to study the people who write those books.
+Improving your prose, building your vocabulary, and familiarizing yourself with literary tropes are necessary steps in becoming a great writer.
+But so is understanding how great writers approach their craft.
 If you watched the interview with George R.R.
-Martin then you heard how much respect Martin has for Tolkien and how well he understands Tolkien's mind.
-That is because Martin also learned from the greats who came before him.
+Martin, then you heard how much respect Martin has for Tolkien and how well he understands Tolkien's mind.
+That's because Martin also learned from the greats!

-Exceptions to the rule: This isn't necessarily an exception, but is an important aside.
+Exceptions to the rule: This isn't necessarily an exception, but an important aside.
 Learn from their failures, as well.
-Do you know an author who angered their fan base by leaving their story on a cliffhanger for years and years?
+Do you know an author who angered their fan base by leaving their story on an unsatisfying cliffhanger for years and years?
 How about an author who incurred the wrath of their fans for taking their story in an unexpected direction?
 Even the greats make mistakes.
-Learn to not make the same.
+Learn not to do the same.

 3. Steal it!